Florida DCF: School-Age Appropriate Practices (SAP) Practice Test

 1 / 20

-What is an important component of communication with children in care?
+What is an important aspect of building relationships with school-age children?

 Next Question